ovcarj/qe_brno2022/Day-2/example4.vdw/README.md

 # PURPOSE OF THE EXERCISE:
-## Compare the vc relaxations of graphite with PBE and vdw-df-cx
+## Compare the vc relaxations of graphite with PBE, LDA and vdw-df-cx
 -------------------------------------------------------

 **Steps to perform:**